-In the original version of Reaper: Pilot (2007) the role of Andi was played by Nikki Reed.
+In the original version of Reaper: Pilot (2007), the role of Andi was played by Nikki Reed.
 All her scenes were eventually re-shot with Missy Peregrym as Andi.
-Though, there existed a version of the pilot episode in which Reed can be seen as Andi.
+However, there existels a version of the pilot episode in which Reed can be seen as Andi.
 See more »

 Was this review helpful to you?